pyomeca/bioptim/README.md

 The mathematical transcription of the OCP is as follows:
 ![](OCP_equation.jpg)
-The optimization variables are the states (x = variables that represent the state of the system at each node and that are subject to continuity constraints), controls (u = decision variables defined at each node that have an effect on the system), algebraic states (s = optimization variables that are defined at each node, but that are not subject to the built-in continuity constraints), and parameters (p = optimization variables that are defined once per phase).
+The optimization variables are the states (x = variables that represent the state of the system at each node and that are subject to continuity constraints), controls (u = decision variables defined at each node that drive the system), algebraic states (s = optimization variables that are defined at each node but that are not subject to the built-in continuity constraints), and parameters (p = optimization variables defined once per phase).
 The state continuity constraints implementation may vary depending on the transcription of the problem (implicit vs explicit, direct multiple shooting vs direct collocations).

 The cost function can include Mayer terms (function evaluated at one node) and Lagrange terms (functions integrated over the duration of the phase).